iDigitalFlame/XrMT/README.md

 | std/ffi      | xrmt::util::stx::ffi                             |
 | std/path     | xrmt::util::stx::ffi _(path & ffi are combined)_ |
 | std/preclude | xrmt::util::stx::preclude _(uses 2021 preclude)_ |

+## Limitations

+- Solaris
+  - Can't get the Mac Address for some reason.
+The OS does not give it to us.
+  - Not possible to determine threads for processes.
+- MacOS
+  - No thread support.
+We can do it, but you have to have a signed binary with a special permission set to read other processes's threads
+- NetBSD
+  - Thread support works, but it's not super stable as the way it indicates Threads is kina weird.
+THey don't have TIDs but can be enumerated at least